ioBroker/ioBroker.terminal/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Also use host when searching for a free port
+* (Apollon77) Fix some crash cases reported by Sentry
 * (Apollon77) Prepare for future js-controller versions

 ### 0.2.6 (2022-05-12)